Exactly How Old Are the Characters on Game of Thrones?

 Sansa Stark

-Sansa Stark is two years older than her sisterr Arya, which means that she’s about 20 years old on the show.
+Sansa Stark is two years older than her sister Arya, which means that she’s about 20 years old on the show.
 Sophie Turner is 23 in real life.

 Bran Stark